Kennedy-Lab-UW/Duplex-Sequencing/README.md

     Pysam (written with V 0.7.5)
     BioPython (written with V 1.62)

-5. Inputs:
+4. Inputs:
 	read-1-raw-data.fq
 	read-2-raw-data.fq

-6. Usage
+5. Usage
     Create a folder with both your fastq files in it.

+    *PE_BASH_MAKER.py* is a script that outputs a bash script that will execute, in order, all the steps in the data processing pipeline that are needed to obtain the final DCS reads.

-    Run *PE_BASH_MAKER.py*, making sure to imput the correct read length (option --rlength), using the syntax shown below.
-Although it is recomended that all non-optional inputs be provided, the only inputs that are truely required are --ref, --r1src, and --r2src.
+    Run *PE_BASH_MAKER.py*, making sure to input the correct read length (option --rlength), using the syntax shown below.
+Although it is recommended that all non-optional inputs be provided, the only inputs that are truely required are --ref, --r1src, and --r2src.

            PE_BASH_MAKER.py [-h] [--ref REF] [--r1src R1SRC] [--r2src R2SRC]
                             [--min MINMEM] [--max MAXMEM] [--cut CUTOFF]